saurav0311/eye-disease-predictor/readme.md

-Eye Disease Image Classifier
+## Eye Disease Image Classifier

-This project uses a deep learning model (TensorFlow) to classify eye OCT images into four groups:
+This project uses a TensorFlow deep learning model to classify OCT (Optical Coherence Tomography) eye images into four disease categories:

 CNV
 DME
 DRUSEN
 NORMAL

-The model learns from images in the training folder and is tested using the validation and test folders.
+The model is trained using OCT images and can be used to predict eye conditions from new images.

-Dataset Structure
+##  Dataset Structure

-Your dataset must be organized like this:

-train/
+Your dataset should follow this folder format: train/
     CNV/
     DME/